-- SimpleLongScore uses a long value instead of an int value. - SimpleDoubleScore uses a double value instead of an int value.
-Not recommended to use. - SimpleBigDecimalScore uses a BigDecimal value instead of an int value.
+- SimpleLongScore uses a long value instead of an int value. - SimpleBigDecimalScore uses a BigDecimal value instead of an int value.

 5.2.2.
 HardSoftScore (Recommended)

 A HardSoftScore has a hard int value and a soft int value, for example -123hard/-456soft.
 It has two score levels (hard and soft).